 If you have been charged with domestic violence, it is important to seek legal guidance.
 You could be entitled to serious, life-changing consequences.
 If convicted, these penalties affect a person's personal and professional relationships, employment and housing.

 Penalties Are Significant

-The punishments for a domestic violence charge in Nevada are significant, and enhanceable.
+The punishments for a domestic violence charge in Nevada are significant.
 This means that if within the seven years you are charged, the first time and second time it is a misdemeanor.
 The third charge constitutes a felony.
 The penalties include: